-Distressed properties are audited annually or more often in an effort to encourage the owner to correct the deficiencies.
-As a means to this end, distressed properties shall submit a Recovery Plan that must be agreed to and accepted by KHRC.
+Distressed properties are audited annually or more often to encourage the owner to correct the deficiencies.
+To this end, distressed properties shall submit a Recovery Plan that must be agreed to and accepted by KHRC.

 KHRC will send a communication to owners that have properties on the distressed list.
 The communication will direct them on developing a Recovery Plan.